lambdaclass/cairo-vm/docs/SPECS.md

     - Relocates the value

 - `relocate_memory()`:
+    - Relocates temporary data
     - If `relocation_rules` or `temp_data` are empty, it does nothing
-    - The cells from the data and temporary data are relocated
-    - TODO!
+    - Explained with more detail in [Temporary Memory Relocation](#temporary-memory-relocation)

 #### MemoryCell & MaybeRelocatable